Land of Nephi

 • All lands south of the Lamanite Line of PossessionLand of Nephi Greater

 The Land of Nephi Greater had a continuous sea on the east and west with unknown territory to the south.
-Modelers sometimes place the Sea South south of the Land of Nephi Greater and that is incorrect.
-There was only one Sea South and that was on the south side of the Land Northward.
+Modelers sometimes place the Sea South south of the Land of Nephi Greater, which is incorrect.
+There was only one Sea South, which was on the south side of the Land Northward.

-On a modern map the Land of Nephi Greater can be seen going north and east of Erie PA which is where Nephi’s ship docked.
+On a modern map, the Land of Nephi Greater can be seen going north and east of Erie, PA, where Nephi’s ship docked.
 They were able to immediately till the ground because of a slow, gradual rise from the water of the Sea West (Lake Erie) to the Allegheny Plateau on the east.
 The ground was fertile with plenty of natural springs and other inland water sources.

 Allegheny Plateau Map